 Canadian Rockies Ski Racing Hall of Fame Induction November 8

-Canmore, AB (October 11, 2016) – The Canadian Rockies Ski Racing Hall of Fame announced the Class of 2016 – four dedicated leaders who have made a life-long contribution with nation-wide impact to the sport of ski racing through their hard work and support of our programs, athletes and events.
+Canmore (AB) – The Canadian Rockies Ski Racing Hall of Fame announced the Class of 2017 – four dedicated leaders who have made a life-long contribution with nation-wide impact to the sport of ski racing through their hard work and support of our programs, athletes and events.

 “Recognizing the contribution of those dedicated officials, volunteers and builders who have built our sport is very important,” said Alberta Alpine President Nigel Loring.
 “These remarkable individuals have made a difference – profoundly lifting our sport.
 Their leadership has given many current and future ski racing champions the support then need to succeed.
 We are thrilled that this event can ensure the impact of our Honoured Inductees on our sport can be acknowledged and celebrated.”